ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 Some of these are

-1. Use Right Runner (Saved 25% running time)
+1. Use Right Test Slice (Saved 25% running time)
+2. Speeding up @SpringBootTest and avoiding @DirtiesContext (Saved 25% running time)
 2. Run tests in parallel (Saved 37% running time)

 ***